-- During decommissioning of the camps, all natural areas will be reinstated, for which stripping material were removed and stored prior to the construction of camp will be used. - The camp area, roads, etc., will be recovered by dismantling if not needed for other purposes; to be decided upon in consultation with local authorities. - Before the dismantling or handing over of the area, a review of it will be carried out in order to establish whether there are any environmental liabilities generated during the operation of the camp. - Focus will be on removing any and all temporary structures, hardstands, etc. - The intervened structures (roads, services, etc.) that have been damaged during activities will be reconstructed. - Vegetation rehabilitation will take place in areas where there will be no further construction. - The collection of wastewater and solid wastes in the area will be carried out properly, cleaning the grease and sand traps and disposing of these wastes properly.
+- During decommissioning of the camps, all natural areas will be reinstated, for which stripping material were removed and stored prior to the construction of camp will be used. - The camp area, roads etc. will be recovered by dismantling if not needed for other purposes; to be decided upon in consultation with local authorities. - Before the dismantling or handing over of the area, a review of it will be carried out in order to establish whether there are any environmental liabilities generated during the operation of the camp. - Focus will be on removing any and all temporary structures, hardstands, etc. - The intervened structures (roads, services, etc.) that have been damaged during activities will be reconstructed. - Vegetation rehabilitation will take place in areas where there will be no further construction. - The collection of wastewater and solid wastes in the area will be carried out properly, cleaning the grease and sand traps and disposing of these wastes properly.

-• In case of soil contamination by mineral oil, it will be removed and will arrange an agreement with a local industry that has treatment processes for contaminated soils and its proper disposal will be carried out.
+- In case of soil contamination by mineral oil, it will be removed and will arrange an agreement with a local industry that has treatment processes for contaminated soils and its proper disposal will be carried out. - Checks will be carried out that the areas used by the camp and associated facilities are fully restored at the end of the work.